frinknet/JSON-DEV/README.md

 validation criteria that can be shared between systems implemented in different languages and tehcnologies.

-This specification DOES NOT define valid data type but merely the syntax for encapsulation of definition, expectation and validation in a concise JSON format suitable to be read by both machine and human.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119][].